frvieira/frvieira/README.md

 </p>

 ### 🧐 About
-- 🔭 I’m currently working as a FreeLancer;
+- 🔭 I’m currently working as a Freelancer;
 - 🌱 I’m currently learning JavaScript and Reactjs 🤪;
 - ⚡ Doing projects in JavaScript and Reactjs;
 - 🤔 I’m looking for help find a job;